Geonovum/KP-APIs/API-strategie-modulen/API-strategie-mod-geo/crs.md

 <div class="rule" id="api-geo-7">
   <p class="rulelab"><strong>API-GEO-7</strong>: Use <a href="http://www.opengis.net/def/crs/OGC/1.3/CRS84">CRS84</a> as the default coordinate reference system (CRS).
 Support CRS84 in line with OGC API Features <a href="http://docs.ogc.org/is/17-069r3/17-069r3.html#_coordinate_reference_systems">Requirement 10</a>. </p>
-  <p>If no CRS is explicitly included in the request, CRS84 is assumed.</p>
+  <p>The implication of this is, that if no CRS is explicitly included in the request, CRS84 is assumed.
+This rule also applies if the request uses POST.</p>
   <h4 class="rulelab">How to test</h4>
   <ul>
     <li>Request spatial data from the API without specifying a coordinate reference system.</li>